 |End of year (Second Semester) reports at the end of Term Four|

 |Curriculum & Special Needs||Any matters pertaining to the Teaching and Learning Program should be directed through the classroom teacher.|

 The partnership between parents and staff is vital to the achievement of St Bernadette’s School’s aims.
 The primary role of the Catholic School is to support the parents in the formation of their children’s faith.

 Parents are involved in the following ways at St Bernadette’s School:

 - As community members, they elect and sit on the School Board, and are the basis of the Parents and Friends Association, which builds our educational community and provides many resources.

-- Parents are always welcome to attend P & F meetings, assemblies, whole school and class Masses.
-P & F meetings are usually held on weeks 2 & 7 of each term.
+Parents are always welcome to attend P & F meetings, assemblies, whole school and class Masses.
+P & F meetings.
+Details of these will be sent out on the School Newsletter.

 Through good communication with your child’s teacher, home and school can complement each other in encouraging development of the whole child, and working as a united team.

 Parents can play a valuable role in the classroom in extending the children’s experiences and in extra curricular activities.
 Both staff and students appreciate parent’s participation in the classroom.
 Please speak to the classroom teacher